nogibjj/mona-saeed-individual-2/README.md

 - **query**: Execute custom SQL queries to retrieve data from the database.
 - **Delete**: Drop tables or delete records from the database.
 - **Load Data**: Load data from the `births.csv` file into the SQLite database.
+- **Update**: Update a certain row in the database.

 ## Prerequisites

 - Rust installed on your machine.
 You can follow the instructions [here](https://www.rust-lang.org/tools/install).
+Also check this [readme file](https://github.com/johncoogan53/Rust_SQLite/blob/main/README.md)

 ## Installation